divergentmedia/divergentDocumentation/EditReady/EditReady.md

 # Application Overview #

-EditReady accepts files in the QuickTime MOV, MP4 and M4V formats, as well as MXF files from most cameras that record to the MXF format.
-In addition, it supports files in the AVCHD and HDV formats, which generally use the M2T, MTS and M2TS extensions.
-In general, if a file plays in QuickTime Player (for MOV/MP4/M4V files) or VLC (for MXF, M2T and MTS files), it'll play in EditReady.
+EditReady accepts files in the QuickTime MOV, MP4 and M4V formats, as well as files from most cameras that record to the MXF, AVCHD and HDV formats.

 ![EditReady](images/cleanapp.png)